benmoseleygray/connect-frontend-documentation/docs/tickerprofile.md

 # Ticker Profile Overview

 This is assurance the build is correct.
+Testing the push to 'origin2' which is gray repo.

 ![build structure](assets/build-diagram.png)